grvty-labs/django-sendgrid-parse/README.md

   * Added TransactionalEmail functionality

   * It is required to use the API key to use the template engine.

+  * Some testing is still required, but we could say this is almost a stable version until proven otherwise.

 *   0.3.0